GooseBooze/GDclicker-master/TESTPLAN.md

 The way i intend to test the program is by launching it in debug mode, as it retains all functionality and at the same time outputs errors in the debugger.

-Errors might look like this:
+the error could be a visual bug or a button which have been wrongfully assigned a variable. errors might look like this:
 "
 E 0:00:00:615   main.gd:44 @ @implicit_ready(): Node not found: "Music" (relative to "/root/Main").
   <C++ Error>   Method/function failed.
 Returning: nullptr